×

 Brent Cobb, a Georgia native, crafts "southern eclectic" music blending country-soul and storytelling.
 Grammy-nominated, he's deeply inspired by the American South.

-Southern California's Robert Jon & The Wreck blend East Coast Southern rock with hits like 'Last Light On The Highway'.
-Known for enthralling live shows and collaborations with Joe Bonamassa and GRAMMY-winners Don Was and Dave Cobb.
+Robert Jon & The Wreck, from Southern California, craft a unique Southern rock sound.
+Since 2011, they've impressed with hits like ‘Last Light On The Highway’, collaborating with Joe Bonamassa and Grammy-winning producers Don Was and Dave Cobb.
+They’ve shared stages with legends like Joe Bonamassa, Peter Frampton, and Buddy Guy.

 Venue Info